Dedicated to the 95th anniversary

 New requirements advanced by the Concept of reformation of medical higher and postgraduate education, practical health care needs and new scientific trends in activities of the departments have substantially promoted the arrangement of their quantitative and qualitative structure.
 The Institute got a new qualitative status in 1996, in the year of the 5-th anniversary of Ukrainian independence.
 On the 13-th of May in 1996 the Resolution of the Cabinet of Ministers «On the formation of Kyiv Medical Academy of Postgraduate Education» was issued, according to it the Academy was considered to be an educational Institution of a new type and higher (IV) level of accreditation.
 It was the only Medical Academy of Postgraduate Education at that time in Ukraine.

 The 80-th anniversary of the Academy was marked by naming it after Platon Lukych Shupyk (1907-1986), an outstanding statesman and scientist, according to the Resolution of the Cabinet of Ministry of Ukraine №513 from April 20, 1998 «On the perpetuation of P. L. Shupyk`s memory».
 Full Professor P. L. Shupyk headed the Ministry of Health of Ukraine twice (1952-1954, 1956-1969).
 He made a great contribution into the development of academic, scientific and material basis of the Academy.
-For 14 years (1965-1979) he had been the head of the Department of Social Medicine and Organization of Health Care (the Department of Public Health Management now).
+For 14 years (1965-1979) he had been the head of the Department of Social Medicine and Organization of Health Care (now - the Department of Public Health Management).

 The Academy celebrates its 95-th anniversary in National status conferred by the Decree of the President of Ukraine V. A. Yushchenko «On awarding Kyiv Medical Academy of Postgraduate Education named after P. L. Shupyk the National status» from March 27, 2006, №236/2006.

-Within the period of 1997-2012 the following departments were organized: Industrial Pharmacy (1997, Full Prof. V. A. Zahorii), Dentistry (2001, Full Prof. O. V. Pavlenko), Medical Statistics (2001, Full Prof. M. V. Holubchykov), Pediatric Neurology and Medical and Social Rehabilitation (2003, Associate Prof. V. Yu.
-Martyniuk), Surgery and Vascular Surgery (2005, Full Prof. O. Ye.
-Bobrov), Philosophy (2005, Full Prof. V. L. Kulinichenko), Foreign Languages (2005, Assistant Prof. L. Yu.
-Lichman), Combustiology and Plastic Surgery (2007, Full Prof. H. P. Kozynets’), Orthodontics (2008, Assistant Prof. M. S. Drohomyrets’ka), and qualitatively new subdivisions – International State Medical School of Classic Homeopathy (2001, Assistant Prof. O. P. Moshchych), International Genetic Centre (2002, Full Prof. N. H. Horovenko), Institute of Dentistry (by functional unification of stomatological departments and stomatological polyclinic (2003, director, Full Prof. O. V. Pavlenko)), Internet Centre and Web-site (2003), State Academic and Methodological Geriatric Centre (2005, Full Prof. L. A. Stadniuk), Research Academic and Methodological Centre of Distance Education (2006, Full Prof. O. P. Mintser), Ukrainian State Institute of Reproductive Medicine (2006, Full Prof. V. V. Kamins’kyi), Institute of Family Medicine (by reorganization of the Faculty of General Practice – Family Medicine (2009, Full Prof. H. I. Lysenko)), Diabetology (2009, Corresponding Member of NAMS of Ukraine, Full Prof. B. M. Man’kovs’kyi), Palliative and Hospice Medicine (2009, Corresponding Member of NAMS of Ukraine, Full Prof. Yu.
-I. Hubs’kyi), Obstetrics, Gynecology and Fetal Medicine (2010, Full Prof. S. I. Zhuk), Pediatric Cardiology and Cardiosurgery (2011, Full Prof. N. M. Rudenko); Family Medicine and Ambulatory-Clinical Care (2012, Full Prof. L. F. Matiuha), Labour Medicine, Psychophysiology and Medical Ecology (2012, Full Prof. A. I. Yena), Medical Rehabilitation, Physiotherapy and Sports Medicines (2013, Full Prof. O. A. Vladymyrov).
+Within the period of 1997-2012 the following departments were organized: Industrial Pharmacy (1997, Full Prof. V. A. Zahorii), Dentistry (2001, Full Prof. O. V. Pavlenko), Medical Statistics (2001, Full Prof. M. V. Holubchykov), Children’s Neurology and Medical and Social Rehabilitation (2003, Associate Prof. V. Yu.
+Martyniuk, since 2013 - Associate Professor R. O. Moiseienko), Surgery and Vascular Surgery (2005, Full Prof. O. Ye.
+Bobrov), Philosophy (2005, Full Prof. V. L. Kulinichenko), Foreign Languages (2005, Associate Prof. L. Yu.
+Lichman), Combustiology and Plastic Surgery (2007, Full Prof. H. P. Kozynets’), Orthodontics (2008, Associate Prof. M. S. Drohomyrets’ka), and the new subdivisions – International State Medical School of Classic Homeopathy (2001, Associate Prof. O. P. Moshchych), International Genetic Centre (2002, Full Prof. N. H. Horovenko), Institute of Dentistry (after dentistry departments and dentistry polyclinic being joined (2003, director, Full Prof. O. V. Pavlenko)), Internet Centre and Web-site (2003), State Academic and Methodological Geriatric Centre (2005, Full Prof. L. A. Stadniuk), Research Academic and Methodological Centre of Distance Education (2006, Full Prof. O. P. Mintser), Ukrainian State Institute of Reproductology (2006, Full Prof. V. V. Kamins’kyi), Institute of Family Medicine (by reorganization of the Faculty of General Practice – Family Medicine (2009, Full Prof. H. I. Lysenko)), Diabetology (2009, Corresponding Member of NAMS of Ukraine, Full Prof. B. M. Man’kovs’kyi), Palliative and Hospice Care (2009, Corresponding Member of NAMS of Ukraine, Full Prof. Yu.
+I. Hubs’kyi), Obstetrics, Gynecology and Fetal Medicine (2010, Full Prof. S. I. Zhuk), Children’s Cardiology and Cardiac Surgery (2011, Full Prof. N. M. Rudenko); Family Medicine and Outpatient Care (2012, Full Prof. L. F. Matiuha), Occupational Medicine, Psychophysiology and Medical Ecology (2012, Full Prof. A. I. Yena, since 2013 – Full Prof. D. V. Varyvonchyk), Medical Rehabilitation, Physiotherapy and Sports Medicine (2013, Full Prof. O. A. Vladymyrov).

 NMAPE is a leading centre of academic and methodological work in the field of postgraduate medical education of physicians and pharmacists, which is authorized by Ministry of Health of Ukraine to develop the majority of standard curricula and programs of the courses of pre-certification training, specialization, internship as well as computer attestation programs, applied by all medical institutions and faculties of postgraduate education.